MJAustinDev/pumpkinz/Documents/README.md

 Durable enemy, can raise skeletons from gravestones.
 It's necromancy spell is bright green.
-Also turns into a skeleton after death.
+Also turns into a gravestone after death.

 ### Witch